deckhouse/sds-node-configurator/docs/LAYOUTS.md

 This allows for maximum efficient use of disk space.

-Configure the node with additional disks according to the [«Partial mirror»](#partial-mirror) scenario:
+Configure the node with additional disks according to the ["Partial mirror"](#partial-mirror) scenario:

 1. Create two partitions on each additional disk.